 - Spearmint tea

-- If you think you may have PCOS, it is important to see a healthcare professional to get the appropriate treatment.
+- If you think you may have PCOS, it is essential to see a healthcare professional get the appropriate treatment.

 High levels of estrogen indirectly reduce acne flare-ups.
-Right before the period, in the luteal phase, estrogen levels are lowest and this can explain why some women experience acne premenstrually.
-Estrogen is known to reduce the size of the sebaceous glands thereby reducing the amount of sebum produced.
-This is because estrogen competes with testosterone in the cells that produce sebum, thus reducing testosterone’s activity.
-Estrogen also reduces the amount of circulating free testosterone by increasing the liver’s production of sex-hormone-binding globulin, again reducing testosterone’s activity.
-The exact causes of premenstrual acne are still unclear; however, we may see more pronounced testosterone activity in the second half of the cycle when estrogen is lowest, without true elevations in testosterone.
+Right before the luteal phase, estrogen levels are lowest, explaining why some women experience acne premenstrually.
+Estrogen is known to reduce the size of the sebaceous glands, thereby reducing the amount of sebum produced.
+It is because estrogen competes with testosterone in the cells that produce sebum, thus reducing testosterone’s activity.
+Estrogen also reduces circulating free testosterone by increasing the liver’s production of sex hormone-binding globulin.
+The exact causes of premenstrual acne are still unclear.
+However, we may see more pronounced testosterone activity in the second half of the cycle when estrogen is lowest, without proper elevations in testosterone.

-Acne is a very complex concern that can affect all sexes and ages, and not all acne is related to menstrual or hormonal cycling.
-Genetics, diet and high levels of stress all contribute to acne as well.
+Acne is a complex concern that can affect all sexes and ages, and not all acne is related to menstrual or hormonal cycling.
+Genetics, diet, and high levels of stress all contribute to acne as well.

 Similar to acne, some women experience oily skin in the premenstrual phase.
-That can be explained by the same underlying factors: androgens and estrogen.
+It explains the same underlying factors: androgens and estrogen.
 Oily skin is due to increased sebum production, but in this case, it is not leading to clogged pores and breakouts.
 Of course, oily skin can progress to acne, however.
 Some women may experience oilier skin during the week preceding menstruation and also during the week of menstruation.
-Women typically experience the least amount of sebum production and the least oily skin during the week following the period when estrogen is highest.
+Women typically experience the least amount of sebum production and the least oily skin during the week following the highest estrogen period.

 The amount of sweat production and release also changes throughout the cycle.
-When progesterone increases during the luteal phase of the cycle, basal body temperature rises and women produce more sweat.
-The increase in sweat is seen across the entire body and not only from the skin on the face.
-Along with the use of make-up and other beauty products on the skin of the face, the increase in sweat production during the premenstrual phase may also contribute to acne flare-ups during this time.
+When progesterone increases during the luteal phase of the process, basal body temperature rises, and women produce more sweat.
+The increase in work is seen across the entire body and not only from the skin on the face.
+Using beauty products on your skin will increase sweat production during premenstrual and contribute to acne flare-ups.

 OTHER SKIN CONCERNS

 Dry sky, psoriasis, eczema, and other skin conditions may worsen during the premenstrual phase.
-The reason for these skin changes is still unknown, but it may be due to low estrogen levels or normal elevation in progesterone.
+The reason for these skin changes is still unknown.
+But it may be due to low estrogen levels or average elevation in progesterone.

-Estrogen plays an important role in skin health.
-It increases the production of collagen maintaining skin thickness and slowing the creation of fine lines and wrinkles.
-Estrogen also increases hyaluronic acid production which helps retain moisture, it improves wound healing and protects barrier function.
-However, high levels of estrogen contribute to period cramps, mood swings, breast tenderness and other PMS symptoms.
-These can interfere with sleep, cause elevations in stress, and impair digestion which can all indirectly impact skin appearance.
+Estrogen plays an essential role in skin health.
+It increases collagen production, maintaining skin thickness and slowing the creation of fine lines and wrinkles.
+Estrogen also increases hyaluronic acid production, which helps retain moisture, improves wound healing, and protects barrier function.
+However, high estrogen levels contribute to period cramps, mood swings, breast tenderness, and other PMS symptoms.
+These can interfere with sleep, cause elevations in stress, and impair digestion, indirectly impacting skin appearance.

 Progesterone’s role in the skin is not entirely clear, but it is important to note that in hormonal contraceptives.
-For example, the pill and the IUD, the progestins, which are a synthetic form of progesterone, can trigger acne and other skin problems in some women.
+The pill, the IUD, the progestins, a synthetic form of progesterone, can trigger acne and other skin problems in some women.

-The cyclic hormonal changes that regulate the menstrual cycle are a significant biological influence on the skin and can have serious emotional ramifications.
-By tracking skin changes throughout the cycle you can determine patterns to identify if there is a hormonal variation or not.
-This helps determine what strategies may be most effective for managing your concern.
+The menstrual cycle’s cyclic hormonal changes have a significant biological influence on the skin and severe emotional ramifications.
+By tracking skin changes throughout the process, you can determine patterns to identify if there is a hormonal variation or not.
+It helps determine what strategies may be most effective for managing your concern.